Formation Control via Rotation Symmetry Constraints

 Reference trajectories are known a priori in many applications \cite{Queiroz2019}.
-Therefore, building on Assumption \ref{as_mv} we can define a shifted state for each agent, $c_i(t)=p_i(t)-r(t)$.
-Moreover, since the formation is specified with respect to the origin, we define the centroid of the formation at the origin and an axis of rotation passing through it.
+Therefore, building on Assumption \ref{as_mv}, we define a shifted state for each agent, $c_i(t)=p_i(t)-r(t)$.
+Moreover, since the formation is specified with respect to a fixed inertial point, we define the centroid of the formation at the origin with the axis of rotation passing through it.
 Under Assumption \ref{as_mv}, we then propose the augmented control law

-for the agents to converge to the desired configuration while maneuvering along the predefined trajectory. \begin{theorem} Consider a MAS consisting of $n$ integrator agents \eqref{int-dynamics} satisfying Assumption \ref{as_mv}, whose interaction topology is defined by a spanning tree graph $\G_I$, and let
+which enables the agents to converge to the desired configuration while maneuvering along the predefined trajectory. \begin{theorem} Consider a MAS consisting of $n$ integrator agents \eqref{int-dynamics} satisfying Assumption \ref{as_mv}, whose interaction topology is defined by $\G_I$, and let